MarvinTeichmann/KittiSeg/README.md

 Now you can use the TensorVision command line tools, which includes:

 `tv-train --hypes hypes/KittiSeg.json` trains a json model. <br>
-`tv-continue --logdir PATH/TO/RUNDIR` continues interrupted training <br>
+`tv-continue --logdir PATH/TO/RUNDIR` trains the model in RUNDIR, starting from the last saved checkpoint.
+Can be used for fine tuning by increasing `max_steps` in `model_files/hypes.json` .<br>
-`tv-analyze --logdir PATH/TO/RUNDIR` evaluated trained model <br>
+`tv-analyze --logdir PATH/TO/RUNDIR` evaluates the model in RUNDIR <br>

 ## Useful Flags & Variabels